dbquarrel/icu4c-xcframework/README.md

 # Requirements

-gmake, ginstall, you can install these with homebrew if you don't have them
+gmake, ginstall, you can install these with [homebrew](https://docs.brew.sh/Installation) if you don't have them.
+First install homebrew by following the link above, then:

+    brew install make
+    brew install coreutils

+Apple's git doesn't come with git-lfs by default, and if you receive a complaint from git about this, you can install git-lfs via homebrew as well.

+    brew install git-lfs

+And execute the suggested commands on installation.

-# What it does
+# What this makefile does

 1. clones a copy of ICU into the working directory
 2. builds ICU for the current machine